Pin Mapping

 - Interrupt: P1, P2, P3, P4, P5, P6, P7, P12, P20.

-Internal timers are used by some of the standard library functions, for example when using AWritre(), Servo(), or Freq().
+System timers are used by some of the standard library functions plus for generating PWM signals, for example when using AWritre(), Servo(), or Freq().

 | Timer | Pins |